Shiitake & Cremini Cheese Pasta

 Notes

-- Using legume-based pasta keeps glycemic response low compared to traditional wheat pasta.
+- Legume-based pasta keeps the glycemic response low compared to traditional wheat pasta.

-- Cottage cheese adds protein while keeping the sauce creamy with significantly less fat than cream-based alternatives.
+- Cottage cheese adds protein and creaminess with far less fat than cream-based sauces.

 Variations